 The former representative was so bad that he became a nightmare for the Yemeni people.
 He was doing everything in his power to meet the interests and objectives of the Saudis and the Americans as it is known to everyone.”

-Responding to accusations of Iranian influence in Yemen
+Accusations of Iranian influence in Yemen

 The accusation of Iran’s supporting of Ansarullah in Yemen serves a few purposes that benefit Saudi Arabia and Western powers.
 Not only does it publicly justify foreign intervention in Yemen, but al-Houthi says it also helps improve Riyadh’s public image.